dorian-marchal/phonegap-boilerplate-documentation/routing.md

 Layout
 |
-|- After the slide transition, the `page.transitionEnd` method is called
+|- After the slide transition, the `page.afterRender` method is called
 ```

 __Exemple :__